Did you quit CA or took a break from your exams and wondering if you can apply for a job in Dubai?

 The CA course from ICAI has 3 levels – CPT, IPCC and CA Final along with compulsory 3 years of articleship.

-Once I started my articleship I enjoyed Auditing, Accounting, and Taxation.
+I started with my articleship at K.S.
+Aiyar & Co.
+Once I started my articles I enjoyed Auditing, Accounting, and Taxation.
 My articleship took me to different cities and states within India giving me great exposure.

 In order to become a qualified Chartered Accountant from ICAI, I just had to clear one more level – CA Final exams.